 One of several factors that determine occupancy is register availability.
 Register storage enables threads to keep local variables nearby for low-latency access.
 However, the set of registers (known as the register file) is a limited commodity that all threads resident on a multiprocessor must share.
 Registers are allocated to an entire block all at once.
 So, if each thread block uses many registers, the number of thread blocks that can be resident on a multiprocessor is reduced, thereby lowering the occupancy of the multiprocessor.
-The maximum number of registers per thread can be set manually at compilation time per-file using the -maxrregcount option or per-kernel using the \\launch\bounds\\ qualifier (see Register Pressure).
+The maximum number of registers per thread can be set manually at compilation time per-file using the -maxregcount option or per-kernel using the \\launch\bounds\\ qualifier (see Register Pressure).

 For purposes of calculating occupancy, the number of registers used by each thread is one of the key factors.
-For example, on devices of compute capability 7.0 each multiprocessor has 65,536 32-bit registers and can have a maximum of 2048 simultaneous threads resident (64 warps x 32 threads per warp).
+For example, on devices of CUDA Compute Capability 7.0 each multiprocessor has 65,536 32bit registers and can have a maximum of 2048 simultaneous threads resident (64 warps x 32 threads per warp).
 This means that in one of these devices, for a multiprocessor to have 100% occupancy, each thread can use at most 32 registers.
 However, this approach of determining how register count affects occupancy does not take into account the register allocation granularity.
 For example, on a device of compute capability 7.0, a kernel with 128-thread blocks using 37 registers per thread results in an occupancy of 75% with 12 active 128-thread blocks per multi-processor, whereas a kernel with 320-thread blocks using the same 37 registers per thread results in an occupancy of 63% because only four 320-thread blocks can reside on a multiprocessor.
 Furthermore, register allocations are rounded up to the nearest 256 registers per warp.

 The number of registers available, the maximum number of simultaneous threads resident on each multiprocessor, and the register allocation granularity vary over different compute capabilities.
 Because of these nuances in register allocation and the fact that a multiprocessor's shared memory is also partitioned between resident thread blocks, the exact relationship between register usage and occupancy can be difficult to determine.
 The --ptxas options=v option of nvcc details the number of registers used per thread for each kernel.
 See Hardware Multithreading of the CUDA C++ Programming Guide for the register allocation formulas for devices of various compute capabilities and Features and Technical Specifications of the CUDA C++ Programming Guide for the total number of registers available on those devices.
-Alternatively, NVIDIA provides an occupancy calculator in the form of an Excel spreadsheet that enables developers to hone in on the optimal balance and to test different possible scenarios more easily.
-This spreadsheet, shown in Figure 15, is called CUDA\Occupancy\Calculator . xls and is located in the tools subdirectory of the CUDA Toolkit installation.
+Alternatively, NVIDIA provides an occupancy calculator as part of Nsight Compute; refer to https://docs.nvidia.com/nsight-compute/NsightCompute/index. html#occupancy-calculator.